qojulia/QuantumCumulants.jl/README.md

 # Qumulants.jl
-**Qumulants.jl** is a package for the symbolic derivation of Heisenberg equations equation in Julia.
+**Qumulants.jl** is a package for the symbolic derivation of Heisenberg equations in Julia.
 Averages over the resulting equations can be automatically expanded in terms of cumulants to an arbitrary order.
-This procedure yields a system of symbolic *c*-number differential equations stored as [SymPy](https://github.com/JuliaPy/SymPy.jl) expressions.
+This procedure yields a system of symbolic *c*-number differential equations.
 Finally, these *c*-number equations can be mapped to a function which can be solved using [DifferentialEquations.jl](http://docs.juliadiffeq.org/latest/).

+For the application of commutation relations and general simplification, **Qumulants.jl** uses [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl).

 ## Development status